web-infra-dev/modern.js/packages/builder/builder-doc/en/config/performance/buildCache.md

 };
 ```

-Cache the modules and chunks generated during Webpack packaging to improve build speed.
+Cache the modules and chunks generated during webpack packaging to improve build speed.

 By default, Builder will use the directory `./node_modules/.cache/webpack` as the cache directory for packaging.